 Charles Steiner's paintings and installations have been shown across the country, and are included in such important corporate collections as New York Health and Hospital Corporation (New York, NY); Montgomery County Government Collection (Rockville, MD), 3M Corporation (Minneapolis, MN); Gates Enterprises (Wichita, KS); the Fort Smith Arkansas Regional Airport Commission (Fort Smith, AR); the Brooklyn Art Library (Brooklyn, NY); and Emprise Bank (Wichita, KS).

 Steiner's works are also held in private collections throughout the United States and abroad: Barcelona, Spain; Hartest, England; Boston, MA; Cincinnati, OH; Katonah, NY; Evanston, IL; Houston, TX; Madison, WI; New Rochelle, NY; New York, NY; Princeton, NJ; Queens, NY; Saint Louis, MO; San Francisco, CA; Washington, DC; and Wichita, KS among many more.

 With a career stretching over five decades, Charles continues to explore the dynamics of home, translation, and expressionism.
-He currently lives and teaches in Fort Smith Arkansas with his wife, noted art historian, Dr. Mary B. Shepard.
+He currently lives in the Washington D.C. area with his wife, noted art historian, Dr. Mary B. Shepard.
 The couple have two daughters who also work in the arts, Frances and Hope.